ajslater/codex/README.md

 Codex is in alpha test.
 It has not received widespread testing.
 [Please file bug reports on GitHub.](https://github.com/ajslater/codex/issues)

+## Demonstration

+You may browse a [live demo server](https://codex.sl8r.net/) on a very small VPS, with no CDN.
+Caching is likely unsufficient for heavy load at this time.
+It would probably crash if it got swarmed right now.

 ## Install Codex

 ### Docker